offsoc/onionplan/docs/appendixes/dns.md

 for purposes other than generating blinded signing keys (see Section 1.9 from the [rend-spec-v3][]):

-> Master (hidden service) identity key -- A master signing keypair
+> Master (hidden service) identity key -- A master signing key pair
 >   used as the identity for a hidden service.
 This key is long
 >   term and not used on its own to sign anything; it is only used
 >   to generate blinded signing keys as described in [KEYBLIND]